tzav

 My lemon and garlic roasted chicken was something Mom and Grandma both loved.

-(So nice to get that pat on the head from the matriarchs that proceeded me.)
+(So nice to get that pat on the head from the matriarchs that preceded me.)

 I’ll also do a crunchy tofu in a creamy roasted garlic and lemon sauce for the vegetarians.